Is Jesus Christ living in us? That was the goal of the Apostle Paul. Surely it should be our goal as well. Paul wrote

 Jesus said, “Very truly, I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink.
 Those who eat my flesh and drink my blood abide in me, and I in them.
 Just as the living Father sent me, and I live because of the Father, so whoever eats me will live because of me.
 This is the bread that came down from heaven, not like that which your ancestors ate, and they died.
 But the one who eats this bread will live forever.”
 (John 6:53-58)

-By this teaching we should understand how important the Holy Communion is to Christ living in us.
+Through this teaching, we should understand how important the Holy Communion is to Christ living in us.
 Thus, it is not optional but vital to our Christian journey.

 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 (Revelation 3:20)